Skip to Main Content

 Massachusetts generally requires any person who wishes to purchase or possess a firearm to obtain a Firearm Identification Card or a License to Carry, pursuant to a background check.1 Each entitles the holder to different privileges, described below.

-An Firearm Identification Card (“FID”) card enables the holder to purchase or possess rifles and shotguns that are not considered “large capacity” weapons, and feeding devices for long guns that are not “large capacity” weapons.2 (“Large capacity weapon” includes assault weapons and most firearms capable of holding more than 10 rounds of ammunition or more than five shotgun shells (either directly, or via a large capacity feeding device).3
+An Firearm Identification Card (“FID”) card enables the holder to purchase or possess rifles and shotguns that are not considered “large capacity” or semiautomatic firearms and ammunition therefore.2 (“Large capacity weapon” includes assault weapons and most firearms capable of holding more than 10 rounds of ammunition or more than five shotgun shells (either directly, or via a large capacity feeding device).3

 A license to carry (“LTC”) allows the holder to purchase, rent, lease, borrow, possess and carry all types of lawful firearms, including both large and non-large capacity handguns, rifles, shotguns, and feeding devices and ammunition for these firearms.4 For further information on licenses to carry, please see the Concealed Weapons Permitting section.